PlaidWeb/publ-site/content/manual/templating.md

 (And of course this can be `404.html`, `404.xml`, `404.json`, and so on, although in most cases you'll probably be doing it as HTML.)

+#### Login template

+Unlike most templates, only the top-level `login.html` will ever be used.
+This so that private entries will not reveal what category they belong to.

 #### Generating CSS files

 You can also use the template system to generate CSS, which is useful for having